akshaykhadse/DigitalCognitionBook/_sections/pt1ch01sec01.md

 matrix had even one element, its minimum rank would be one.

 ## Finding rank of a matrix
-To find rank of a matrix, first convert it to an upper or lower traiangular form using elementary row operations e.g $$r_1 \Leftarrow 2 r_3 + 5 r_6$$.
+To find rank of a matrix, first convert it to an upper or lower triangular form using elementary row operations e.g $$r_1 \Leftarrow 2 r_3 + 5 r_6$$.
 *(More formally, we should convert the matrix to its row echelon form.
 But for finding rank, any triangular form works just as good)*.
 You might not get a